-Management, transaction, and other fees decreased \$1.3 million primarily from decreases in construction management, property management, and development fees from projects within our unconsolidated partnerships.
+Management, transaction, and other fees decreased \$1.2 million primarily from decreases in property management, development fees, and leasing commissions from projects within our unconsolidated partnerships.
 Decreases in property receipts and leasing activity during this pandemic have negatively impacted our property management and leasing fee income earned from our unconsolidated partnerships, and are expected to continue while the depressed economic impact of the pandemic continues.